These paleo nachos are a delicious healthier alternative to the traditional cheesy nachos that we all know and love.

 - Place the sweet potatoes onto a tray as a single layer and season lightly.

 - Bake for about 15-20 minutes or until golden brown.
-You can flip them halfway through the cooking process to help encourage them to get more crispy.
+You can flip them halfway through the cooking process to help encourage them to get crispier.

-- Whilst they’re baking prepare the beef topping.
+- While they are baking, prepare the beef topping.

 - Once the pan is hot, add the onion, garlic, and chili to the pan and cook for 3-5 minutes.